Travelgate/documentation/kb/faqs/glossary.md

 - **Holder**
 The person listed as the responsible party for a booking, such as the primary guest in a hotel reservation.

-- **Hotel (property)**  A physical accommodation service, such as a hotel, lodge, or resort, that is listed by a supplier via TravelgateX.
+- **Hotel (property)**  A physical accommodation service, such as a hotel, lodge, or resort, that is listed by a supplier via Travelgate.

 - **Hotelcode (hotel id)**
-A unique identifier assigned to each hotel or property in the TravelgateX system, used to distinguish it from other properties.
+A unique identifier assigned to each hotel or property in the Travelgate system, used to distinguish it from other properties.

 - **Hotelcodesupplier**
 The unique code assigned by a supplier to identify a specific hotel or property within their system.